laptop_chromebook

 A campaign is a structure that holds one or more auto_storiesCreatives.
 This is the place where you set up targeting rules, flight dates, booked quantities, weights and priorities.
 A campaign is linked to one or more auto_storiesZones.

-Type of campaigns
+Type of Campaigns

 AdGlare supports the following ad formats: